samuruph/mylearncpp/C00-Getting-Started/README.md

 ---

-### S12 — Configuring Your Compiler: Choosing a Language Standard
+### S12 — 0.12 Configuring your compiler: Choosing a language standard
 You’ll experiment with **C++11**, **C++14**, **C++17**, and **C++20** to see how newer features appear.

 #### 🧭 Option 1 — UI Method